 As well as the set texts, you will be able to read some literary criticism and discuss the different ways readers interpret texts.

 Along with developing the work from the first year and extending your knowledge and skills by studying further prose, poetry and drama texts, you will also complete coursework.
 This will be a study of literature from across the genres of poetry, drama and prose.
-Options may include writing a critical piece or a re-creative piece with a commentary and a ‘linked texts’ essay focusing on connections and comparisons between two texts.
+This will consist of a close analysis and a ‘linked texts’ essay focusing on connections and comparisons between two texts.

 Assessment will be 80% examination at the end of the course and 20% coursework.